Breaking a novel image encryption scheme based on improved hyperchaotic sequences: The image encryption scheme under study

 (2) \textit{Confusion II:} for $i=2 \sim L$, do

 where

-\item[--] \textit{The decryption procedure} is similar to the encryption procedure except the following points: (1) \textit{Confusion II} is performed first; (2) the operation on each elements in the both two diffusion steps is carried out in a reverse order; (3) the variables $t(i)$ and $p(i)$ in Eq.~(\ref{eq:encryptR1}) and the variables $c(i)$ and $t(i)$ in Eq.~(\ref{eq:encryptR2}) are swapped, respectively. \end{itemize}
+\item[--] \textit{The decryption procedure} is similar to the encryption procedure except the following points: (1) \textit{Confusion II} is performed first; (2) the operation on each elements in both of the two confusion steps is carried out in a reverse order; (3) the variables $t(i)$ and $p(i)$ in Eq.~(\ref{eq:encryptR1}) and the variables $c(i)$ and $t(i)$ in Eq.~(\ref{eq:encryptR2}) are swapped, respectively. \end{itemize}